 4th January 2019

-To operate efficiently, an oil de-aerator, such as a ‘Tiger Loop’ or ‘GOK’ will be required.
+To operate efficiently, an oil de-aerator, such as a ‘Tiger Loop‘ or ‘GOK’ will be required.
 As the oil supply will be under slight negative pressure, small bubbles of air can form in the pipework (similar to opening a bottle of fizzy drink).
-In short, the deaerator will allow this air to bleed away and the boiler to run efficiently.
-Letting you carry on with peace of mind!
+In short, the de-aerator will allow this air to bleed away and the boiler to run efficiently.

-If you would like more information on top outlet tanks for domestic heating oil.
-Please feel free to call on 01722 714514
+If you would like more information on top outlet tanks for domestic heating oil, please call us on 01722 714514.

 Sign up to our newsletter to be the first to hear about our latest products, special offers and expert advice.